 If you remember a secondary school teacher who stands out as deserving of this award, please submit his or her name, using the nomination form.
 As a separate element of this program, we also hope to honor outstanding teachers who are Amherst graduates.

-Each recipient is brought to Amherst as our guest and at Commencement ceremonies is presented with a cash prize, along with a certificate paying tribute to his or her particular teaching strength.
+Each recipient is brought to Amherst as our guest and at the Commencement Exercises is presented with a cash prize, along with a certificate paying tribute to his or her particular teaching strength.

-A committee consisting of two faculty members, two administrators, and two students from the senior class will make the selections.
-If you have any questions please call Pat Allen at 413/542-8094.
+A committee consisting of two faculty members, two administrators and two students from the senior class will make the selections.
+If you have any questions please call Patricia Allen at 413/542-8094.

 Thank you, graduating seniors for taking the time during a busy semester to help us identify and pay tribute to some of your best teachers.